electrikbox/Cronos/Desktop_app/README.md

 ## 🖥 Usage

-To use Cronos-Connect, follow these instructions:
+To use Cronos-Connect Client, follow these instructions:

 - Simply launch the app then enter you credentials.
 - The app will auto fetch your data from our api, you can turn off the auto fetch when you want, sitch back to auto will start fetch again your data.